 - Reduces costs – specifically costs related to the physical or virtual IT assets of the organization.

 - Manages IT asset resource utilization; Releases capital back into the business.

 - Optimizes the quality of data and processes to improve business performance

-- Helps improve the bottom line profitability of the business
+- It helps improve the bottom line profitability of the business.

 - Evolves the IT organization to meet business needs